MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For Office versions 16.0.8628.2010 and later (Click-to-Run), the Azure Information Protection bar supports the latest monitor display options that previously might result in the bar displaying outside Office applications.

+- When two organization using Azure Information Protection share labeled documents and emails, their own labels are retained and not replaced by the other organization's labels.

 - Support for cells in Excel that contain cross-references, which previously caused text corruption in that cell.

 - Support for changing Office themes or Windows themes, which previously caused Excel to not display any data after the theme was changed.